-FIGHTING FATIGUE IN EUROPE
+FIGHTING FATIGUE TOGETHER

 Fatigue is known to have detrimental effects on patient and staff safety, staff performance and health.
 Logical reasoning, vigilance, empathy, flexibility of thinking and ability to learn and retain information are all impacted by tiredness.
 Night shift workers have higher incidences of hypertension, diabetes and some forms of cancer.
 Other safety-critical industries are required by law to have fatigue risk management systems in place, but this is not so in healthcare.